matitalatina/roda/README.md

 - The passed data have all the same structure so we can leverage on SQL schemas.
 - For this project we don't have any heavy write/read throughput since data are loaded from the CSV.
-- In the future we can leverage on JOINS: I imagined that every measurement can have Car and Tyre models as foreign keys.
+- In the future we can leverage on JOINs: I imagined that every measurement can have Car and Tyre models as foreign keys.
 - It fits very well with Django.

 ### Frontend